PolicyPad: Collaborative Prototyping of LLM Policies

 All workshops were recorded and transcribed.
-As is common in contextual inquiry, team members took notes on observations and asked questions as needed \cite{beyer1999contextual}.
+As is common in contextual inquiry, team members took observational notes and asked questions as needed \cite{beyer1999contextual}.
 The first author then deductively coded workshop transcripts based on themes identified in our team's notes, clarifying and iterating on the themes while doing so.
-We concluded our observational study with a 30-minute semi-structured interview with all the experts in the last workshop.
-We asked experts to reflect on the workshops and their overall contributions to the policy.
-The first author used a hybrid inductive-deductive coding process \cite{fereday2006demonstrating} to code the interview transcript.
+The first author used a hybrid inductive-deductive process \cite{fereday2006demonstrating} to code the transcript of the exit interview.
 This hybrid process allowed us to connect to themes from our workshop data while embracing new themes emerging from the interview.
 Our final set of themes can be found in Table \ref{t:formative-themes} in Appendix \ref{a:formative-themes}.